jongheonleee/jongheonleee/README.md

 <p>
   👋&nbsp; Hi there!
 I want to be a <b>full stack developer</b> skilled in WEB and API.🚀<br/>
-  I have study 1 years of web development by myself<br/>
+  I have study 1 year of web development by myself<br/>
   At present, I have been interested in creating web with Spring and React.<br/>
   I enjoy traveling 🛫, music 𝄞, working out 🧗🏻, meeting people 👯‍♀️, and problem solving 📝 <br/>
   I hope to develop creative and innovative things. ✨ <br/><br/>